AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-introduction.md

 * **Best Practices Guide for Experience Manager Screens Projects**

-   Follow **[Best Practices Guide for Experience Manager Screens Projects](/help/using/about-guide.md)** that is designed to identify common pitfalls while implementing an Experience Manager Screens project.
-The material focuses primarily on Project Roles and Responsibilities, RACI Chart for Different Roles Experience Manager Platform Configurations, and Support and Monitoring.
+   Follow the **[Best Practices Guide for Experience Manager Screens Projects](/help/using/about-guide.md)** that is designed to identify common pitfalls while implementing an Experience Manager Screens project.
+The material focuses primarily on Project Roles and Responsibilities.
+It focuses on RACI Chart for Different Roles, Experience Manager Platform Configurations, and Support and Monitoring.

 <!-- DEAD LINK * **New Adobe Customer Support Experience**